-> Armed Intruder on Campus
+• Armed Intruder on Campus

-MSJ utilizes the RUN, HIDE, FIGHT program when dealing with armed intruders on campus.
-RUN, HIDE, FIGHT is approved by the Department of Homeland Security, FBI, and has been adopted by many colleges and universities across the country.
-RUN, HIDE, FIGHT is designed to increase survivability during an active shooter or armed intruder situation.
+MSJ utilizes the A.L.I.C.E. program when dealing with armed intruders on campus.
+The A.L.I.C.E. program was created to enhance the traditional lockdown or shelter-in- place policies used in educational institutions.
+A.L.I.C.E. is designed to increase survivability during active shooter or armed intruder situations.
 Because it may take several minutes for police to respond, it is important for students, faculty, staff and guests to realize that they may be the real first responders on the scene.
-Since no two situations are exactly alike, there is no specific order to the components of the RUN, HIDE, FIGHT response plan.
+The five components of A.L.I.C.E. can be used to gain an advantage and to survive an armed intruder situation: Alert, Lockdown, Inform, Counter, and Evacuate.
+Since no two situations are exactly alike, there is no specific order to the components of the A.L.I.C.E. response plan.